-Our article in Science on antibiotic R&D will go online later today.
-It’s a product of some time spent thinking about biopharmaceutical innovation and the ways that the public sector can help entrepreneurs develop the next generation of therapeutics.
+Our article in Science explores one particularly pressing area of need for biopharmaceutical innovation and the ways that the public sector can help entrepreneurs develop the next generation of therapeutics.

 Yet, there’s also been a noticeable decline in new antibiotics approved by the FDA in the past decade, and even fewer new antibiotics with novel mechanisms of action.